MichaelOluwaseun246/MichaelOluwaseun246.github.io/README.md

 This project demonstrates how structured data analysis and visualisation can support clinical performance monitoring and data-driven decision-making in healthcare environments.

 **Key Findings**
+- Overall Mortality: The dataset recorded 1,335 cardiac surgeries with an overall mortality rate of approximately 3.3%, indicating generally positive patient outcomes.

+- Highest Mortality Rate by Surgeon: S. Scully showed the highest observed mortality rate at ~5%, based on discharge outcomes, suggesting potential variation in case complexity or patient risk profile.

+- Procedure Distribution: CABG, Valve, and combined CABG & Valve procedures accounted for the majority of surgical activity across surgeons, making them the most common cardiac interventions in the dataset.

+- Mortality Risk Model Comparison: The two statistical models produced different predicted mortality levels, with Model 1 consistently predicting higher risk values than Model 2, highlighting potential differences in modelling assumptions.

+- Outlier Observation: The “Multiple Surgeon Team” category displayed unusually high predicted mortality risk, likely influenced by the small sample size of procedures, which can distort average risk estimates.

+- Patient Outcomes: The majority of patients were discharged Alive, with very few Unknown outcomes recorded, indicating strong data completeness and reliable outcome reporting.

+- Operational Insight: Surgical volumes varied significantly between surgeons, revealing differences in workload distribution and procedure frequency, which may influence performance metrics and resource planning.

 **Dashboard Overview**

 ![cardiac-dashboard-overview](cardiac-dashboard-overview.jpg)
 ---